 Most notably, the Mk4 recently completed a 4.5-hour endurance test under active load without exhibiting significant battery depletion.
 During the test, the system charged auxiliary batteries while maintaining normal operation.
 If the platform had not been energy-balanced or properly sustaining itself, the DC auxiliary starter battery would have been fully discharged within approximately two hours.
 Instead, the system maintained voltage stability throughout, underscoring its capacity for self-sustained operation and long-duration energy management.

-In addition to controlled environment testing, I have successfully demonstrated the prototype's performance in uncontrolled conditions—specifically, during public demonstrations lasting over an hour each, in temperatures reaching 100°F. These extended demonstrations provided ample time for the battery to fully discharge if the system were not fully functional.
-The prototype operated continuously throughout each session, confirming its sustained performance and reliability under real-world conditions.
+In addition to controlled environment testing, I have successfully demonstrated the prototype’s performance in uncontrolled conditions—specifically, during public demonstrations lasting over an hour each, in temperatures reaching 100°F. These extended demonstrations provided ample time for the battery to fully discharge if the system were not truly self-sustaining.
+Instead, the Mk4 operated continuously throughout, confirming its real-world durability, sustained performance, and reliability.